Angels (Neon Genesis Evangelion): Characteristics

 Angels are organic beings whose atomic structure has both particle and wave nature, and therefore characterized by the wave-particle duality of light.
-At the beginning of the series, their objectives and motivations are unknown, as is the reason for their collective name.
-The special agency Nerv, with its scientific knowledge, cannot analyze their mode of action, but they are all attracted by an Angel – called Lilith – that is locked in the deepest section of the Nerv's headquarters.
+At the beginning of the series, their objectives and identity are unknown. but they are all attracted by an Angel – called Lilith – that is locked in the deepest section of the Nerv's headquarters, the Terminal Dogma.
+Academic Thouny described them as "polymorphous figures of destruction that mark irruption of the world into the everyday, the opening of the social structure to alterity and death".
 The Angels' genetic makeup has a 99.89% affinity with that of humans.
 They can change shape from vaguely anthropomorphic to that of a geometric solid, and equally variable sizes.
 Many are equipped with a red sphere known as the "core" or "sphere of light", which is also their main source of energy and weakness.
 The "fruit of life", an organ of unknown nature, is responsible for their regenerative abilities.
 Humanity, the last example of an Angel, has the "fruit of knowledge" instead.

-Angels have the universal ability to generate a force field called the AT Field, which is similar to that of Evangelion units, and to regenerate their tissues.
-Their names and attacks have been prophesied in the Dead Sea Scrolls, ancient documents in the possession of a secret organization called Seele, but few people in Nerv seem to be aware of them.
+Angels have the universal ability to generate a force field called the Absolute Terror Field, or simply AT Field, which is similar to that of Evangelion units and makes them nearly indestructible.
+Their names and attacks have been prophesied in the Dead Sea Scrolls, ancient documents in the possession of a secret organization called Seele.
 The reason they appear in Tokyo-3 one at a time, never attacking collectively, is unknown.
-In the first episode, Commander Ikari and Deputy Commander Fuyutsuki, observing Sachiel and its regeneration, claim the Angel has acquired a rationality of its own; according to Gendo, "If it couldn't, it wouldn't be capable as an autonomous weapon".
-In the opening sequence of the seventeenth episode, after Leliel's appearance, Misato Katsuragi claims "there is nothing to suggest such a systematic organization among the Angels", and a member of a mysterious organization known as the Human Instrumentality Committee claims; "It is obvious that they have worked independently, so far".
-Dissolving the meeting, Nerv director Gendō Ikari says the Angels "are beginning to attain intelligence".
+In the opening sequence of the seventeenth episode, "Fourth Child", Nerv director Gendō Ikari says the Angels "are beginning to attain intelligence".
+According to academic Satoshi Tsukamoto, the sentence means that the Angels "are attempting to acquire abilities to compete against human beings and control them".
+Writer Kitamura similarly stated that the Angels gradually make progress in communicating with the Evas they fight and send messages to Shinji during the series.
 According to a guide on the series contained in a manual for the card game Neon Genesis Evangelion RPG (新世紀エヴァンゲリオンRPG, Shinseiki Evangerion RPG), there is a connection between the Angels; each Angel seems to be an evolutionary outgrowth of the previous one, and the fact they attack one at a time suggests they are aware of the status of each of the other specimens and react accordingly.
-To verify the nature of an Angel, Nerv analyzes a wave diagram of unidentified objects, which is indicated by the expression "Blood Type: Blue".